leoswaldo/syStat/README.md

 > NOTE

-> By default the tool will return status for all sections, if you need for one
+> By default the tool will return status of all sections, if you need of one
-> specific section, please pass it as parameter
+> specific section you can do that by passing it(them) as parameter(s)

     --os